aneoconsulting/ArmoniK/.docs/content/user-guide/golden-rules.md

   - Limit the opening of ports for managed services (e.g., ElastiCache, Amazon MQ).

 ### Application Principles
-  - Jobs should not access standard file systems or relational database servers during execution.
-Filesystem mounts are not permitted.
-If external storage access is necessary, use a dedicated Object Storage plug-in.
+  - Jobs should avoid accessing external storage system during execution.
+If required, use a dedicated Object Storage plug-in to manage the connection to you external storage system.
-  - To ensure that all nodes can be utilized for all applications, no application can leave any footprints on the computing nodes.
+  - Workers can maintain a state; however, you cannot rely on its availability.
+Tasks must be designed to reconstruct the state when required.
 Therefore, no application should assume direct access to the compute nodes.
-  - No application data should be stored on local disks.
-Temporary results should be provided to ArmoniK as a result of the task.
+  - Workers can maintain a state; however, you cannot rely on its availability.
+Tasks must be designed to reconstruct the state when necessary.
+Consequently, no application data should be stored on local disks.
+Instead, temporary results should be returned to ArmoniK as the output of the task.
-  - The application and tasks submitted should not have any scheduling functions.
-Multithreading is allowed, but tasks should not assume scheduling capabilities.
-  - No task-to-task communication is permitted.
+  - No task-to-task communication  can be guaranteed.
 Tasks should not assume that other tasks are running concurrently and should not attempt to communicate with one another.

 ### Application Rules
-  - As a best practice, individual tasks should run for between a few seconds and 180 seconds to minimize work loss in case of task failure and to optimize the distributed environment.
+  - A task can have any duration, but consider the following guidelines:
+    - If they are two short (less than 100 milliseconds), the scheduling overhead may outweigh the task duration.
+    - Between 100 milliseconds and 10 minutes, is the sweet spot where you can effectively utilize preemptible instances for cost optimization.
+    - Tasks exceeding 10 minutes may pose a higher risk and potentially lead to increased costs when using preemptible instances.
   - Applications should be designed to support the loss of any worker at any time, ideally using stateless workers.
   - No task should actively wait for another to complete.
 Instead, utilize ArmoniK's dependency mechanism.
   - Avoid creating never-ending tasks to artificially reserve resources.
 Define custom autoscaling metrics to pre-allocate compute resources.